-For part three of our Lost abbey’s series we focus on the old monastic buildings which used to exist towards the west of the old City of London.
-For part one we looked at the houses outside the City Wall to the east of the city and for part two looked at the houses within the City Wall again to the east of the city.
+This post forms part three of our Lost abbey’s series we focus on the old monastic buildings which used to exist towards the west of the old City of London.
+In part one we looked at the houses outside the City Wall to the east of the city and for part two looked at the houses within the City Wall again to the east of the city.

 The city looked very different to how it does now but look hard enough and you can still make out the echoes of these ancient buildings.
 Many of which would have stood close to the old City walls and some which can still be heard in place names around London today.
 Two buildings whose imprints can still be seen if you look hard enough are the Blackfriars and the Greyfriars monasteries.